mxenabled/ice_cube_cron/README.md

 - Does not yet support all recurrence options.
 More coming.

 ## todo
-- Add support for time
+- Add support for time options
+- Add support for string cron expressions